The Hidden Costs of Glass Bottles

 The Silent Threat of Glass

-A recent life cycle assessment study conducted at the University of Southampton in England ranked glass as the worst form of packaged water (yes, even worse than plastic bottles!), because of the immense amount of energy and resources that it requires, in almost every stage of its life cycle.
+A recent life cycle assessment study conducted at the University of Southampton in England ranked glass as the worst form of packaged water (yes, even worse than plastic bottles!).
+This is due to the immense amount of energy and resources required at almost every stage of its life cycle.
 The study states that the best solution for most use cases is paper bottles.

 Sourcing Raw Materials

-To begin with, producing glass requires the mining of raw materials and non-renewable natural resources such as silica sand and dolomite.
-This can result in severe land deterioration and loss of biodiversity.
+Producing glass requires mining raw materials and non-renewable natural resources such as silica sand and dolomite.
+This can lead to severe land deterioration and loss of biodiversity.
 Additionally, the refining process of silica sand uses large amounts of water, which deteriorates groundwater and natural drainage systems.
 Mining these materials also releases pollutants that are harmful to humans.

-Moreover, sand is the second-most used resource in the world after water, and extracting sand for glass production may be significantly contributing to the global sand shortage.
-This is because glass production doesn't use desert sand - instead, it requires what we find in the riverbanks, seabeds, and floodplains of rivers, as well as in lakes and on the seashore.
-These areas are almost being stripped bare through a process known as dredging, where microorganisms are killed and ecosystems are damaged to the extent that marine life may never recover.
-According to the UN Environment Programme (UNEP), an average of 6 billion tonnes of sand per year come from oceans and seas, which, to put into perspective, is the equivalent of more than one million dump trucks every day!
+Moreover, sand is the second-most used resource in the world after water.
+Extracting sand for glass production significantly contributes to the global sand shortage.
+Glass production doesn't use desert sand; instead, it requires sand found in riverbanks, seabeds, and floodplains.
+These areas are stripped bare through a process known as dredging, where microorganisms are killed, and ecosystems are damaged to the extent that marine life may never recover.
+According to the UN Environment Programme (UNEP), an average of 6 billion tonnes of sand per year come from oceans and seas.
+To put this into perspective, that’s the equivalent of more than one million dump trucks every day!

 Manufacturing

-The hazardous impact of the raw materials doesn't just stop at sourcing them.
+The hazardous impact of the raw materials doesn't stop at sourcing them.
 These materials are melted together in a furnace at extreme temperatures as high as 1500°C (2732°F), which is much higher than the temperatures required for PET packaging.
 This process releases greenhouse gases into the atmosphere.
 According to the International Energy Agency, the container and flat-glass industries emit over 60 megatons of carbon dioxide per year.
-Additionally, the manufacturing process also releases nitrogen oxides into the atmosphere due to high melting temperatures, and in some cases due to the decomposition of nitrogen compounds in batch materials, which contributes to acidification and smog formation.
-Greenhouse gas emissions like these are known to be detrimental to our health, as well as contribute immensely to climate change and the greenhouse effect.
+Additionally, the manufacturing process also releases nitrogen oxides into the atmosphere due to high melting temperatures.
+This contributes to acidification and smog formation.
+Greenhouse gas emissions like these are detrimental to our health and contribute immensely to climate change and the greenhouse effect.

 Transport

 Glass is one of the thickest and heaviest materials used for water packaging.
-A recent study compared the environmental impacts of a 1 litre glass bottle to 1 litre plastic bottles, with the glass bottle being almost 17-18 times heavier than PET water bottles!
-Due to the heaviness of glass, each transportation step along the supply chain requires more fuel, making shipping more expensive and also having a much higher carbon footprint.
+A recent study compared the environmental impacts of a 1-litre glass bottle to 1-litre plastic bottles.
+The glass bottle is almost 17-18 times heavier than PET water bottles!
+Due to the heaviness of glass, each transportation step along the supply chain requires more fuel, making shipping more expensive and having a much higher carbon footprint.
 In fact, the study found that the recycled PET bottle has almost 90% lower impacts than the glass bottle.

-Additionally, glass is extremely fragile, so it can easily break into pieces during transportation and usage.
+Additionally, glass is extremely fragile.
+It can easily break into pieces during transportation and usage.
 These pieces can end up in the ocean and on beaches, severely polluting the environment.
 A recent study found that glass beverage bottles were among the top 10 items polluting the ocean.
-While glass sinks into the ocean and hence isn't really noticeable during your regular beach day, it takes thousands of years to disappear.
-Glass shards can injure marine animals and have a negative impact on their habitat while contributing to the accumulation of debris.
+While glass sinks into the ocean and isn’t noticeable during your regular beach day, it takes thousands of years to disappear.
+Glass shards can injure marine animals and negatively impact their habitat while contributing to the accumulation of debris.

 Recycling